Lokendra-sinh/CodeDesign/README.md

 --menu-text_color: #E2E2E2;

 ## Currently working on:
-- **Custom Alignment**: Utilize `dropdownAlignment` to align the dropdown menu to the left or right, optimizing space and layout aesthetics.
-- **Search on/off**: Allowing users to toggle the search functionality.
+- **Keyboard Navigation**: allows users to interact with a dropdown menu using only the `keyboard`, without relying on a mouse or other pointing devices